Polish, U.S. Air Forces participate in ADR 20.4

 |0

-This work, Polish, U.S. Air Forces participate in ADR 20.4 [Image 3 of 3], by SrA Melody Howley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Polish, U.S. Air Forces participate in ADR 20.4, by SrA Melody Howley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT